 It can be extremely unnerving and unsettling to find out that the person you thought you clicked with isn’t responding to your calls and is leaving your texts on seen.
 It can be maddening, plain frustrating because you never saw it coming.
 However, you really need to try and not lose your cool.

 You’re angry and you’re hurting.
 It is absolutely understandable.
 But don’t let anger or pain get the better of you.
+It might hit you all of a sudden, it’s likely the realization crept in like an unwanted sickness, but even so, the pain that comes with it might lead you to take some drastic steps.

 The first and foremost step you need to take to respond to ghosting is by recovering from ghosting.
 It will take time, but you need to give yourself a space to breathe and think objectively.
 Take this as a painful yet important learning lesson.